Nevada Supreme Court Electronic Filing

 How do I file sealed or confidential documents?

-Presentence Investigation Reports or other sealed or confidential documents must be filed and served by traditional means.
-The court clerk will not scan or otherwise make such documents available electronically, but will electronically notify counsel of receipt of the sealed or confidential document.
+Sealed or confidential documents must be filed and served by personal delivery, mail, or third party commercial carrier.
+NRAP 25(c).
+The clerk will not scan or otherwise make such documents publicly available but will electronically notify parties of the receipt of the sealed or confidential documents.

 Will the court issue notices, orders or opinions electronically?

-Yes.
-The court clerk may file or issue court documents using either the traditional process or the electronic filing system.
-Any document processed in the traditional manner, however, will be uploaded to the electronic filing system, and counsel will be notified electronically of the filing.
+The clerk may file or issue court documents using either the traditional process or the electronic filing system.
+Any document processed in the traditional manner will be uploaded to the electronic filing system, and parties will be notified electronically of the filing.

 When will an e-filed document be considered filed?